paypal/paypal-checkout-components/README.md

 npm run check-size
 ```

-Checks the to make sure that the compiled & gzipped bundle doesn't exceed 65k.
+Checks the to make sure that the compiled & gzipped bundle doesn't exceed the recommended size limit.

 ## Releasing